Is Microsoft a monopoly? Has Microsoft been guilty of monopolistic behavior?

-If you think Microsoft had a huge market share on the PC side, you may be surprised to learn that Microsoft Word and Excel are even more dominant on the Macintosh.
-That's right - even without the benefit of "secret" APIs, Microsoft came to dominate the only commercial platform to survive and grow in a world dominated by Windows.
+If you think Microsoft had a huge market share on the PC side, you may be surprised to learn that Microsoft Word and Excel were even more dominant on the Macintosh.
+That’s right – even without the benefit of “secret” APIs, Microsoft came to dominate the only alternative commercial platform to survive and grow in a world dominated by Windows.

 The first Macs shipped with MacWrite and MacPaint, both adequate programs – and both soon overshadowed by commercial alternatives.
 Liebowitz’ data goes back to 1988, when Word was already outselling MacWrite better than two-to-one.
 By 1991, MacWrite had clawed its way to over 30% market share, but it was all downhill from there.
 To this day Word has 80% of the Mac word processing market.

 That’s nothing compared with Microsoft’s complete dominance in the Mac spreadsheet market, where it has been the top choice since version 1.0 was announced with the original Macintosh in 1984.
 As this chart shows, not even Lotus could make a dent in the market.
 Excel accounts for nearly 100% of the Mac spreadsheet market.

 Worldwide, over 90% of all personal computers run Windows.
 As Windows has grown its market share, Microsoft has also grown its market share in the word processing and spreadsheet markets – unfairly, according to Novell and many observers.